Biblical Words

 For the rest, Matthew and Luke reflect entirely different settings with entirely different people involved.
 Local story-telling skills had been inspired to fill in the details according to different settings!

-As to the implications of the virgin conception for Christian attitudes, original Isaiah prophecy, quoted by Matthew, did not refer to a “virgin” at all (see on the first reading above).
+As to the implications of the virgin conception for Christian attitudes, it is clear that the original Isaiah prophecy, quoted by Matthew, did not refer to a “virgin” at all (see on the first reading above).
 It referred to a “young woman” ready for motherhood in the standard manner.
 The “miracle” there had to do with the political arena of Jerusalem and Judah, not with the birth as such.

 As the second century of Christianity developed, believers increasingly came to prize sexual innocence as a sign of purity of faith — whether among women or men.
 From that time on a very different attitude toward the virginity of Mary grew, which ultimately became expressed in the idea of her perpetual virginity — right on to her death.

-Since the Reformation, Protestants have de-divinized Mary have accepted at face-value the Gospel narratives about Jesus’ (younger) brothers and sisters, with no mention of , cousins, or the like (which were supplied as Jesus’ “brothers” and “sisters” in Catholic tradition from at least the time of Jerome, around 400 CE).
+Since the Reformation, Protestants have de-divinized Mary and in many cases have accepted at face-value the Gospel narratives about Jesus’ (younger) brothers and sisters, with no mention of step mothers, cousins, or the like (which were supplied as Jesus’ “brothers” and “sisters” in Catholic tradition from at least the time of Jerome, around 400 CE).
 In this Protestant perspective, Jesus’ family life would have been standard issue.
 Only his status as (unrecognized) Messiah was produced by the virgin conception.

 For the rest we may imagine him a regular son of Nazareth — until a wild-man named John roused him to a different phase of his human life.